hokennethk/todo-react/README.md

 # Todo-React

-A simple to-do app built in React.
-Mostly to learn React.
+A simple to-do app built in React and Flux.
+Project was done to explore React and the Flux architecture, using local storage as a means for persistent storage.

 ### Instructions